anto66r/adscribeTest/client/README.md

 Permissions are strings that specify a _route_ and an _action_, separated by `::`.

-The master list of permissions lives in the `src/config` folder of the client.

 For example, a permission which is `users|roles::assign` will allow the user to assign roles to users via the user editing screen.